Ramotion/navigation-toolbar-android/README.md

 ## Basic usage

-NavigationToolBarLayout is the successor of CoordinatorLayout.
-Therefore NavigationToolBarLayout must be the root element of your layout.
+NavigationToolBarLayout is the successor to CoordinatorLayout.
+Therefore, NavigationToolBarLayout must be the root element of your layout.
 Displayed content must be inside NavigationToolBarLayout, as shown below: